zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 #### Client VM credentials

 After configuring access to the Client VM, you have to connect using the UPN format whether you are connecting using RDP or Azure Bastion.
 Example:

 - Username: arcdemo@jumpstart.local

   ![Screenshot showing connecting to the VM using UPN format](./domain_login.png)

+> Warning
+> Logging into the Client VM without the UPN format _<username>@jumpstart.local_ will prevent the automation from running automatically.

 #### The Logon scripts

 - Once you log into the _ArcBox-Client_ VM, multiple automated scripts will open and start running.
-These scripts usually take 60-90 minutes to finish, and once completed, the script windows will close automatically.
+These scripts usually take up to 60 minutes to finish, and once completed, the script windows will close automatically.
 At this point, the deployment is complete.

   ![Screenshot showing ArcBox-Client](./automation.png)